openstack-archive/tripleo-image-elements/elements/rabbitmq-server/README.md

               write: .*
               read: .*
         password_handle: {Ref: RabbitMQPasswordHandle}
+        keepalive_disabled: true/false
+        - Enable/Disable TCP keepalive on rabbitmq sockets (default is for keepalive to be enabled).

 Using cfn-signal, we will feed back a generated password into the handle for use by other resources.